Albert Shelton: Back to the United States

 Shelton and his family returned to the US in 1920.
 He was now a famous man, touted by the FCMS as a hero for his travels and his exploits in a war torn land.
-National Geographic magazine published an article by him, "Life among the People of Eastern Tibet," in 1921 and his book Pioneering in Tibet was published in the same year.
+National Geographic magazine published an article by him, "Life among the People of Eastern Tibet", in 1921 and his book Pioneering in Tibet was published in the same year.
 He had continued collecting Tibetan art and artifacts and sold them and his photographs to the Newark Museum for more than $4,000—about triple the average yearly salary of a minister in the United States.
 The museum held a special exhibition of his Tibetan items.
 He had dinner with John D. Rockefeller and sold his wife some Tibetan jewelry.

 Death

 Shelton returned in Batang in late 1921.
 His wife accompanied him to China, but did not continue on to Batang.
 Their two children remained in the U.S. for school.
 Shelton's objective was to establish missions deeper into Tibet, ultimately to travel to Lhasa, but initially to Markam Gartok (called "Gatuo Town" today).
 On February 16, 1922, en route to Markam, he was ambushed by brigands a few miles outside Batang.
 He died of a gunshot wound the next day and was buried in Batang.

-After Shelton's death, the FCMS mission in Batang began to disintegrate because of internal dissension and was closed in 1932.
+After Shelton's death, the FCMS mission in Batang disintegrated because of internal dissension and closed in 1932.